jakim54/swift-closures-reading-swift-intro-000/README.md

 We know that `String` is a type, right?
 And we saw above how we can actually use `String` as the type of an argument so when someone calls on our `showSomeLove(_:)` function they're required to give us a `String` which we can utilize within the implementation of our `showSomeLove(_:)` function.

 Is there anything stopping us from having the type of a function (like the ones we created above) be the type of an argument of another function?
-YES.
+No!
 This is a very powerful concept, and one that is very useful.

 Lets start simple.
 We know the type of our `hello()` function above is () -> ()

 It takes in no arguments and returns nothing, so the type of the function is () -> ()

-Lets create another function that takes in the type () -> () as an argument
+Let's create another function that takes in the type () -> () as an argument

 ```swift
 func doSomethingWithFunction(function: () -> ()) {